-Covenants in our credit agreement restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.
+Covenants in the amended credit agreement restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.

-In June 2012, we entered into a credit agreement which provides for a six-year \$475.0 million term loan and a five-year \$100.0 million revolving credit facility.
-The credit agreement contains various covenants that limit our ability and/or our restricted subsidiaries' ability to, among other things:
+In June 2013, we entered into the amended credit agreement which provides for a tranche of term loans in the aggregate principal amount of approximately \$557.2 million due in June 2018 and a \$200.0 million revolving credit facility, with any loans under such revolving credit facility due in June 2017.
+The amended credit agreement contains various covenants that limit our ability and/or our restricted subsidiaries' ability to, among other things:

-- incur or assume liens or additional debt or provide guarantees in respect of obligations of other persons; - issue redeemable preferred stock; - pay dividends or distributions or redeem or repurchase capital stock; - · prepay, redeem or repurchase certain debt; - make loans, investments, acquisitions (including acquisitions of exclusive licenses) and capital expenditures; - enter into agreements that restrict distributions from our subsidiaries; - · sell assets and capital stock of our subsidiaries; - · enter into certain transactions with affiliates; and consolidate or merge with or into, or sell substantially all of our assets to, another person.
+- incur or assume liens or additional debt or provide guarantees in respect of obligations of other persons; - issue redeemable preferred stock; - pay dividends or distributions or redeem or repurchase capital stock; - prepay, redeem or repurchase certain debt; - make loans, investments, acquisitions (including acquisitions of exclusive licenses) and capital expenditures; - enter into agreements that restrict distributions from our subsidiaries; - · sell assets and capital stock of our subsidiaries; - · enter into certain transactions with affiliates; and - · consolidate or merge with or into, or sell substantially all of our assets to, another person.

-The credit agreement also includes, among other financial covenants, a financial covenant that requires us to maintain a maximum secured leverage ratio.
+The amended credit agreement also includes, among other financial covenants, a financial covenant that requires us to maintain a maximum secured leverage ratio.
 Our ability to comply with this financial covenant may be affected by events beyond our control.
-Our failure to comply with any of the covenants could result in a default under the credit agreement, which could permit the lenders to declare all or part of any outstanding borrowings to be immediately due and payable, or to refuse to permit additional borrowings under the revolving credit facility, which could restrict our operations, particularly our ability to respond to changes in our business or to take specified actions to take advantage of certain business opportunities that may be presented to us.
-In addition, if we are unable to repay those amounts, the lenders under our credit agreement could proceed against the collateral granted to them to secure that debt, which would seriously harm our business.
+Our failure to comply with any of the covenants could result in a default under the amended credit agreement, which could permit the lenders to declare all or part of any outstanding borrowings to be immediately due and payable, or to refuse to permit additional borrowings under the revolving credit facility, which could restrict our operations, particularly our ability to respond to changes in our business or to take specified actions to take advantage of certain business opportunities that may be presented to us.
+In addition, if we are unable to repay those amounts, the lenders under the amended credit agreement could proceed against the collateral granted to them to secure that debt, which would seriously harm our business.